subjectiverealityy/talenvo-week-1/docs/tradeoff-analysis.md

 ## Decision

-A Kanban board is the exact use case that dnd-kit was designed for.
-For a project at this scale and timeline, I decided to go with dnd-kit over Custom DnD - building a custom implementation to production quality would take a significant amount of time.
+A Kanban board-type application is the exact use case that dnd-kit was designed for.
+For a project at this scale and timeline, I chose dnd-kit over custom DnD because building a custom implementation to production quality would take a significant amount of time.

-The trade offs:
+The tradeoffs:
-**Custom DnD:** control and zero dependencies
+**Custom DnD:** more control and no dependencies
 **dnd-kit:** time, reliability, and accessibility

 ---

 ## State Update Strategy

-Regardless of which DnD approach is used, the state update logic is the same:
+Regardless of which DnD approach is used, the state update logic remains the same:

 **On drag end - same column:**
 - Remove the card from its current index in `columnCardMap[columnId]`